-The Colorado Department of Revenue routinely takes precautionary measures to ensure taxpayer refunds are not diverted to identity thieves.
+The Colorado Department of Revenue (CDOR) routinely takes precautionary measures to ensure taxpayer refunds are not diverted to identity thieves.
 The Department reviews all income tax refunds because it is operating in the public trust with revenue dollars collected and refunded.
-The Department has several refund factors it reviews, including factors for refund fraud related to identity theft.
-Our objective is to protect taxpayer information, as well as state revenue, and ensure taxpayers receive the Colorado state income tax refund to which they are entitled.
+CDOR has several refund factors it reviews, including factors for refund fraud related to identity theft.
+The objective is to protect taxpayer information to ensure taxpayers receive the Colorado state income tax refund to which they are entitled.
 However, these measures may delay any expected refund.

-If you did NOT submit the Colorado tax return:
+If you did not submit your Colorado tax return:

 Category 2: A document that has your full name and complete address used on your Colorado income tax return.
 Examples are a utility bill (electric, cable, phone, etc.), bank or credit card statement, payroll stub or insurance statement or a rental agreement.

-If you did NOT submit this Colorado tax return:
+If you did not submit a Colorado tax return: